veitbjarsch/vue-leaflet-markercluster/README.md

 # vue-leaflet-markercluster

-This is an extension of the [vue-leaflet](https://github.com/vue-leaflet/vue-leaflet) package, which adds the functionality of using the leaflet [markerculster](https://github.com/Leaflet/Leaflet.markercluster) in an intuitive simple style.

 :warning: This package is currently an alpha version.
 Breaking changes in upcoming minor versions are high likely! :warning:

+This is an extension of the [vue-leaflet](https://github.com/vue-leaflet/vue-leaflet) package, which adds the functionality of using the leaflet [markerculster](https://github.com/Leaflet/Leaflet.markercluster) in an intuitive simple style.

+:information_source: The plugin works quite well for a small to medium numbers of markers.
+If you plan to use 10.000 markers or more at once, I would recommend you to use the leaflet.markercluster addLayers function directly.

 ## Prerequirements